denovka/git_demo/AliceInWonderland_NET.md

 the book her sister was reading, but it had no
 pictures or conversations in it, “ and what is

+---
+87

+or two : wouldn’t it be murder to leave it
+behind?”
+She said the last words out loud, and
+the little thing grunted in reply (it had left off
+sneezing by this time). “ Don’t grunt,” said
+Alice : “ that ’s not at all a proper way of
+expressing yourself.”
+The baby grunted again, and Alice looked
+very anxiously into its face to see what was the
+matter with it.
+There could be no doubt that
+it had a very turn-up nose, much more like a
+snout than a real nose ; also its eyes were
+getting extremely small, for a baby : altogether
+Alice did not like the look of the thing at all,
+“ —but perhaps it was only sobbing,” she
+thought, and looked into its eyes again, to see
+if there were any tears.
+No, there were no tears. “ If you’re going to
+turn into a pig, my dear,” said Alice, seriously,
+“I’ll have nothing more to do with you.
+Mind
+now !”
+The poor little thing sobbed again, (or
+grunted, it was impossible to say which,) and
+they went on for some while in silence.

 [1]: https://pbs.twimg.com/media/EAts-3NXYAQ-qrS.png
 [2]: https://www.adobe.com/be_en/active-use/pdf/Alice_in_Wonderland.pdf
 [3]: https://www.gutenberg.org/files/19778/19778-h/images/frontipiece.jpg